-20th Century Latin American Literature focusing mainly on Mexican literature from the revolution to the present (Fuentes to Paz).
-It also incorporates Nobel and other award-winning authors of other Latin American cultures, such as Neruda, Bombal, Valenzuela.
+20th Century Latin American Literature focusing mainly on Mexican literature from the revolution to the present (Fuentes to Paz) in English translation.
+It also incorporates Nobel and other award-winning authors of other Latin American cultures, such as Neruda, Bombal, and Valenzuela.